-What Is Slipped Capital Femoral Epiphysis?
+What is Slipped Capital Femoral Epiphysis (SCFE)?

-What Are the Symptoms of SCFE?
+What are the Signs and Symptoms of SCFE?

 Patients, usually between the ages of 10 and 14, typically present with groin pain or a limp.
 However, they may present with only pain in the thigh or knee.
 The pain may be bilateral (on both sides) as up to 40% of cases involve slippage on both sides.
 The typical adolescent with a SCFE is overweight but children with normal BMIs (Body Mass Index) can also develop SCFEs.
 After a first SCFE, when a second SCFE occurs on the other side, it typically happens within one year.
 Signs may include waddling gait, decreased range of motion and a painful limp.
 The range of motion is restricted in internal rotation, abduction and flexion.
 Thus, a patient may have a hard time fully straightening the hip, turning their foot or knee inwards or moving it comfortably.
 A patient with a SCFE may hold their hip in flexion (bent up) and external rotation (twisted away from the body).

 Several factors play a role in the development of a SCFE including mechanical and endocrine (hormone related) factors.
 Mechanical risk factors include obesity and femoral or acetabular retroversion (the alignment of the bones of the hip and thigh that the patient is born with).
 Obesity is the most significant risk factor.
 SCFE is most common in adolescent males, especially black males, but also affects females.
 Endocrine diseases that increase the risk of SCFE include hypothyroidism, hypopituitarism and renal osteodystrophy.
 Other risk factors include family history, radiation/chemotherapy and mild trauma.

 How is SCFE Diagnosed?